orta/pragmatic-testing/chapters/en-UK/xctest/what_is_xctest_how_does_it_work.md

 XCTest owes it's architectural decisions to [SUnit](http://sunit.sourceforge.net) the first testing framework, built for smalltalk apps.
 OCUnit is an Objective-C implementation of SUnit.

 The <i>x</i>Unit format is quite simple.
-There are collections of test suites, which contain test cases and test cases contain individual tests.
+There are collections of test-suites, which contain test cases and test cases contain individual tests.
 A test runner is created which loops through all suites, their test cases and runs specific methods.
 If running the method raises an exception then that test is considered a failure, and the runner moves to the next method.
 The final part is a logger to output the results.

 In XCTest the convention is that you subclass a XCTestCase object, and the test runner will call any method that begins with the word `test`.
 E.g. `- (void)testImageSpecifiesAspectRatio`.